fuston05/users_api/README.md

 - [express-validator](https://express-validator.github.io/docs/) for user input validation

+- [nodeMailer](https://www.npmjs.com/package/nodemailer) for sending verification email to the user.

 - Currently set up for use with [postgres database](https://www.postgresql.org/), you can change this to use any database by editing the knexfile.js [See knexjs docs](http://knexjs.org/)

 - Local development server uses [nodemon](https://www.npmjs.com/package/nodemon)